ZeroPoints/SpriterPlusPlus/README.md

 # SpriterPlusPlus
 a C++ Implementation for Spriter animations
+Please see main source for latest code at: https://github.com/lucidspriter/SpriterPlusPlus

 ## About
 SpriterPlusPlus aims to be as quick as possible playing back animations, and iterating additional characters once loaded.